Discrimination in the workplace

 In Queensland, discrimination complaints can be made through the:

-Complaints not resolved by the Anti-Discrimination Commission Queensland can be referred (by the complainant) to the Queensland Civil and Administrative Tribunal for a hearing.
+Complaints not resolved through the Queensland Human Rights Commission can be referred (by the complainant) to the Queensland Civil and Administrative Tribunal for a hearing.